18F/unit-testing-node/_pages/components/middleware.md

   },
 ```

-Now we write the single test needed to validate `parseMetadata`:
+Now write the single test needed to validate `parseMetadata`:

 ```js
     it('should parse GitHub request metadata from a message', function() {